-Terms Used in 1 This Report 90th Percentile Level: The level of lead and copper at which 90% of drinking water samples taken in a system are below.
+Terms Used in This Report

+90th Percentile Level: The level of lead and copper at which 90% of drinking water samples taken in a system are below.
 This level is compared with the MCL for lead and copper to determine system compliance.

 Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

-FGS-UK: Final Governing Standards for the United Kingdom - The governing environmental regulation for US military bases in the UK Level Detected: Laboratory analytical result for a contaminant; this value is evaluated against an MCL or AL to determine compliance.
+FGS-UK: Final Governing Standards for the United Kingdom - The governing environmental regulation for US military bases in the UK...

+Level Detected: Laboratory analytical result for a contaminant; this value is evaluated against an MCL or AL to determine compliance.

 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 Maximum residual disinfectant level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum residual disinfectant level goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+Maximum residual disinfectant level goal (MRDLG):

+The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

+Method Detection Limit (MDL): refers to the lowest concentration of a substance that can be reliably detected by a specific analytical method.

 NTU: Nephelometric Turbidity Units.
 A unit used to describe the clarity of water.
-Higher numbers relates to more cloudy water. pCi/L: picocuries per liter ppb: parts per billion or micrograms per liter (μg/L) ppm: parts per million or milligrams per liter (ng/L) ppt: parts per trillion or nanogram per liter (ng/L) Primary Drinking Water Standards (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+Higher numbers relates to more cloudy water.

+pCi/L: picocuries per liter

+ppb: parts per billion or micrograms per liter $(\mu g/L)$

+ppm: parts per million or milligrams per liter (mg/L)

+ppt: parts per trillion or nanogram per liter (ng/L)

+Primary Drinking Water Standards (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.

 Range: The range of the highest and lowest analytical values of a reported contaminant.

-TT: Treatment Technique- required procedure or level of technological performance set when there is no reliable method to measure a contaminant at very low levels.
+TT: Treatment Technique-required procedure or level of technological performance set when there is no reliable method to measure a contaminant at very low levels.